Bedmass64/Medical-Database/README.md

 This is the ReadMe file for our database - Please keep it updated with essential information to review.
 Thanks guys!

+Slide 29 in Module_5 powerpoint contains the naming conventions we need to use for the presentation

 - Ben

 TODO